The Brief

 The Results

 The new website was launched at a reception at Buckingham Palace, and the 360 images played a key part in the launch as they were the “surprise feature” of the new website.
-Along with Tim Berners-Lee, the inventor of the World Wide Web, the Queen unveiled an enormous screen showcasing the 360s to the assembled guests.
+Along with Tim Berners-Lee, the inventor of the World Wide Web, the late Queen unveiled an enormous screen showcasing the 360s to the assembled guests.

 Image © Press Association